 - Backup files like, photos from your computer on your phone automatically;

 - Helps you edit presentation with colleagues with no need to email files;

 - Keeps your files protected which can be accessed from any device even if you have lost your phone.

 Looking for an application that can help you sync your files instantly and seamlessly?
 Get Syncplicity for your Windows device which is a synchronization tool for free!
-While it offers free space upto 2GB and useful symbols that can keep trail of your file’s syncing status just like the Dropbox, Syncplicity can also include any files or folders to your current syncs which is a distinct feature from the Dropbox.
+While it offers free space up to 2GB and useful symbols that can keep the trail of your file’s syncing status just like the Dropbox, Syncplicity can also include any files or folders to your current syncs which are a distinct feature from the Dropbox.
 Unlike Dropbox, it also offers additional state-of-the-art features along with a separate premium pricing for those who need space more than 2GB.

 Some of its highlights are its ability to protect and backup your files in real-time, replacing email attachments, syncing and sharing in a secure environment, helps protect your data, and more.

 Sync your files and folders conveniently with SyncToy 2.0 between different locations.
 If you are a Windows user, this program is the just right option for you that helps you sync your files locally.
 Files like, photos can be easily shared across computers while it also helps backup file copies.

 With the addition of the smart drive letter detection that identifies your thumb drive even if it’s designated a different letter every time, the application has moved a step higher.
 This is a freeware that not only works for Windows, but you can also sync your Tunes library across computers.
 Some of its notable features are:

 - True Folder Sync helps sync folder creation, renaming and removal for all of the actions of the tool;